denispivo/Build-Your-Own-Redis-with-CPP/README.md

 ```

 - return an fd
--> an fd is an integer that refers to something in the Linus kernel, like a TCP connection, a disk file, a listening port, or some other resources, etc.
+-> fd is an integer that refers to something in the Linux kernel, like a TCP connection, a disk file, a listening port, or some other resources, etc.

 ```bash
 bind()